 My parents were friends of Imogen Cunningham and hired her to take family pictures of my brothers and me.
 During one occasion, in a park in San Francisco, a child suddenly appeared from behind the bushes.
 Cunningham spun around with her camera and before she could get the shot the child disappeared.
 I never understood what that moment was about until much later in my life.

-Even though I work entirely in the digital world the influence of landscape photography and abstract expressionism are still inside of me and can be seen in my current work.
+In the 1990s photography replaced painting as a way to express my ideas.
+Abstract expressionism is still inside of me and can be seen in my current work.